thecodingraj/EV-Sales-Analysis/README.md

-# EV-Sales-Data-Analysis (Interactive Dashboard Creation using Power BI)
+# Electic Vehicle-Sales-Data-Analysis (Interactive Dashboard Creation using Power BI)
 ## Project Objective
 This project analyzes electric vehicle (EV) sales trends in India using Power BI.
 It provides actionable insights through visualizations for better decision-making.
 The analysis focuses on state-wise sales, vehicle categories, and year-over-year trends.